edubart/nelua-lang/README.md

 * We want to reuse or mix existing C/C++/Lua code.
 * We want type safety and optimizations.
 * We want to have efficient code while maintaining readability and safety.
-* We want the language features and manual to be minimalistic and fit our brain.
+* We want the language features and manual to be minimal and fit our brain.
 * We want to deploy anywhere C runs.
 * We want to extended the language features by meta programming or modding the compiler.
 * We want to code with or without garbage collection depending on our use case.